 We are also determined to keep members informed of developments as they happen.
 Recent stories, ours and those from other sources, that will help to inform members can be found here.

-In very late November, the Chamber led a delegation of leading regional businesses to Westminster to launch an eight-page report setting out what business wants from Brexit.
+The Chamber led a delegation of leading regional businesses to Westminster to launch an eight-page report setting out what business wants from Brexit.

 The report is called Shaping a Great Future: Leading Balanced and Sustainable Growth in a Post-Brexit Economy